LABIOMEP/Visual3D-Scripts/README.md

 ## How to
 ### HybridMerge
-1. Open the Golf.cmz in Visual3D
+1. Open the Golf.cmz in Visual3D.
-2. Load and execute the pipeline MergeHybrid.v3d
+2. Load and execute the pipeline MergeHybrid.v3d.
-3. Select the markerless system sampling frequency (this will downsample the markers)
+3. Select the markerless system sampling frequency (this will downsample the markers).
+This example used 100 Hz.
 4. Select the marker-based C3D files to merge.
 You can select all at the same time.
-5. Wait for the downsampling
+5. Wait for the downsampling.

 *Note: if Visual3D crashes while downsampling, it means that the imported marker C3D file was missing marker information (is empty).*

 6. Save the new Workspace.

 ### HybridMergeStatic
-1. Open the Golf.cmz in Visual3D
+1. Open the Golf.cmz in Visual3D.
-2. Load and execute the pipeline MergeHybrid.v3d
+2. Load and execute the pipeline MergeHybrid.v3d.
-3. Select the markerless system sampling frequency (this will downsample the markers)
+3. Select the markerless system sampling frequency (this will downsample the markers).
+This example used 200 Hz.
 4. Select the marker-based C3D files to merge.
 You can select all at the same time.
-5. Wait for the downsampling
+5. Wait for the downsampling.

 *Note: if Visual3D crashes while downsampling, it means that the imported marker C3D file was missing marker information (is empty).*